Parviz Fannizadeh: Career

 Fannizadeh was born and raised in Tehran.
 He had a passion for acting and started his career at an early age.
 He graduated from the Iranian Academy of the Dramatic Arts in 1961.
 In 1966 he played his first role.
 He won the best actor prize at the Fifth Iranian National Film Festival "Sepas" in 1973 for portraying Mr. Hekmati in Bahram Bayzai's film Downpour (Ragbar) (1972).
 He acted in several plays on theatre stage including plays directed by Hamid Samandarian.

 Death

-In 1979 he was found dead at the age of 42 in his home in Tehran.
+In 1980 he was found dead at the age of 42 at his home in Tehran.

 Family

 He had two daughters, Donya and Hasti.
-Donya Fannizadeh died of cancer on December 28, 2016 at the age of 49 at "Day Hospital" in Tehran.
+Donya Fannizadeh died of cancer on December 28, 2016 at the age of 49 at Day Hospital in Tehran.